dedis/doc/cosi/cosi.md

 For simplicity, we assume there is a designated leader who is responsible for collecting the shares and generating the signature.
 This leader could be any of the signers and is not trusted in any way.
-All participants are communicating through a reliable channel with the leader.
+We assume all participants are communicating through a reliable channel with the leader.

 ## Collective Signature